quy-d0/project_text-analysis/README.md

-# Project: Text Analysis -
+# Project: NLP - Natural Language Processing | Text Analysis

 This project aims to conduct a text information retrieval and text mining on medical research publication regarding Covid19 - treatments and vaccinations.
 It addressed the below areas for the purpose of enhancing the understanding of workers in healthcare industry amid the large amount of literature and the rapid spread of Covid:

 #### 1. Top 10 journals with the publications distribution based on its source